ccoutant/dwarf-locations/chapter2-diffs.md

 specific kind of storage, and provides a (zero-based) bit offset relative to the start of that storage.</span>

-<span class="add">A storage "bank" is a linear stream of bits of finite size.
+<span class="add">A "storage bank" is a linear stream of bits of finite size.
 The ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
 An